tdhdpilot/neural-network-challenge-1/README.md

 3. Evaluate the model using the test data to determine the model’s loss and accuracy.

-4. Save and export your model to a keras file, and name the file student_loans.keras.
+4. Save and export your model to a keras file, and name the file `student_loans.keras`.

 ### Part 3: Predict loan repayment success by using your neural network model